LaRambla20/Repo11_ExpRob-assignment1/README.md

   * `test/random_motion_time`: extrema of the range inside which the motion time is randomly extracted
   * `test/random_plan_points`: extrema of the range inside which the number of via-points is randomly extracted
   * `test/random_plan_time`: extrema of the range inside which the planning time is randomly extracted
-  * `test/random_sense/active`: boolean that determines the modality in which the battery_low signal is issued (either manual or random)
+  * `test/random_sense/active`: boolean that determines the modality in which the `battery_low` signal is issued (either manual or random)
-  * `test/random_sense/battery_time`: extrema of the range inside which the time in which the battery gets low is randomly extracted
+  * `test/random_sense/battery_time`: extrema of the range inside which the time that the battery takes to get low is randomly extracted
   * `state_machine/explore_time`: time spent by the robot to explore the reached location
   * `state_machine/charge_time`: time spent by the robot to recharge its battery